danielhenrymantilla/higher-kinded-types.rs/book/src/motivating-example-20-genericicty.md

   - `sort_by_key_ref()` for the `-> &'_ _` case;
   - `sort_by_key_ref_rev()` for the `-> Reverse<&'_ _>` case.

-Needless to say this is not scaling well; at all.
+Needless to say this is not scaling well, at all.
 In fact, we are ending up with the very opposite of what generic APIs should be featuring!

 ### Example: chained/lexicographic ordering